jpomfret/GitDemo/Lessons/Lesson4.md

     git stash pop
     ```

-7. Now you've made your changes against the most up to date copy of the master branch
+7. Now you've made your changes against the most up to date copy of the master branch.
+8. Add, Commit and Push.

 ## Next Up...
 - [Lesson 5](../Lessons/Lesson5.md)